Meta-eindhoven/Meta-eindhoven.github.io/_posts/2025-09-04-WOE-interview.md

 ---
 layout: post
-title: Andrea Kis Interview with Onderwijs & Onderzoek Mgazine
+title: Andrea Kis Interview with Onderwijs & Onderzoek Magazine
 mathjax: true
 ---

-Onderwijs & Onderzoek Mgazine features an interview on the “weak link” in PhD supervision and how to fix it.
+Onderwijs & Onderzoek Magazine features an interview on the “weak link” in PhD supervision and how to fix it.
 Our member, Andrea Kis, contributes insights on improving support, training, and working conditions.
 The article explores risks like delays, burnout, and questionable research practices—plus remedies.
 These issues are central to creating a healthier research culture at our university.